mutablelogic/go-client/README.md

 ### Logging Transport

 `transport.NewLogging` logs every request and response to an `io.Writer`.
-When `verbose` is true the request and response bodies are also printed; `text/event-stream` bodies are printed line-by-line as events arrive rather than buffered:
+When `verbose` is true the request and response bodies are also printed; `text/event-stream` and NDJSON streaming bodies are printed line-by-line as events arrive rather than buffered:

 ```go
 import (